-The Reverend Lucas Hergert became the Minister of North Shore Unitarian Church in 2017.
+The Reverend Lucas Hergert became the Senior Minister of North Shore Unitarian Church in 2017.
 He grew up in a Unitarian Universalist congregation in Cincinnati, Ohio, and first heard his call to the ministry in high school.
-Lucas holds an undergraduate degree in philosophy from Miami University, a Master of Divinity from Harvard Divinity School, and a Doctor of Ministry from the Pacific School of Religion.
+Lucas holds an undergraduate degree in philosophy from Miami University, a Master of Divinity from Harvard Divinity School, and a Doctor of Ministry in Preaching from the Pacific School of Religion.
 This is his second ministry, having served the Unitarian Universalist Church in Livermore, California from 2009-2017.
 Lucas was also previously a college faculty member, teaching courses in philosophy and comparative religion.
 His interests include yoga, Shakespeare plays, biking, liberation theologies, fantasy novels, interfaith work, and humor.
-He lives in Deerfield with his partner Evan.
+He lives in Deerfield with his husband, Evan.
 Church members describe Lucas as a warm and empathetic pastor, and his office door is always open for those in need of spiritual support.

 Email: minister @ nsuc.org (remove spaces when sending email)